urbanairship/ruby-library/docs/create_and_send.rst

 -------------------------------------------------

 The first few lines of code are creating a EmailNotification object, and assigning instance variables to that object.
-The line of code here here:
+The line of code here:
 `inline_template = email_notification.email_with_inline_template`
 is using a class method on EmailNotification specific for an inline template.
 This goes on to format the payload correctly for the notification portion of the CreateAndSend object